raspberrypilearning/hello-world/en/step_3.md

 --- task ---
 **Test:** Run your code and get Python to calculate your sum.

+**Debug:** Make sure your sum has a left and right round bracket around it `( 2 * 45)`.
+If you use extra brackets to control the order, make you have a right bracket to match every left bracket.

 --- /task ---

 --- task ---